 How long is a study abroad program?

 The program duration depends on the program chosen.
-Study abroad programs generally range from one month for summer sessions and three months to one year for school year programs.
-The amount of time the student is able to spend abroad and the time of year he/she chooses to go abroad can be determined by answering a few simple questions:
+Study abroad programs generally range from 2 weeks to a semester.
+The amount of time the student is able to spend abroad and the time of year they choose to go abroad can be determined by answering a few simple questions:

 - How much time will MSMC approve for travel abroad and still accept the credits?

-- Will he/she be disciplined enough to follow through on their courses if too much time is spent abroad?
-Will he/she have enough spending money to stay for a long period of time and still be able to eat, travel independently, etc.?
+- Will they have enough spending money to stay for a long period of time and still be able to eat, travel independently, etc.?

 How much spending money is needed?

 The amount of money that will be needed for the trip depends on the expenses that the student may be required to pay while abroad.
-It is a good idea to create a budget prior to departure that separates any known living and school expenses such as food, housing, transportation, and textbooks from general spending money that can be used for independent travel, tourist attraction entrance fees, and souvenirs.
-Keep in mind that having a budget does not mean that the student needs to have to carry cash around for each of these expenses.
-Just know about how much is allotted to each so money for meals is not spent carelessly on souvenirs!
+It is a good idea to create a budget prior to departure that separates any known living and school expenses such as food, housing, transportation, and textbooks from general spending money (independent travel, tourist attractions and souvenirs).
+Keep in mind that having a budget does not mean that the student needs to carry cash around for each of these expenses.

 The student should consider using several different forms of payment for expenses.
-Traveler's checks, credit cards, ATM cards, and cash are accepted almost everywhere.
+Credit cards, ATM cards, and cash are accepted almost everywhere.
 Although U.S. dollars are also widely accepted throughout the world, the student should make every attempt to use the local currency.
-ATMs are readily available in all the countries to which students travel and students will need to notify their banks prior to their departure of their intention to use cash points while abroad as many banks need to authorize those transactions prior to departure.
-Credit cards with Visa and MasterCard logos are also widely accepted.
+ATMs are readily available in all countries to which students travel and students will need to notify their banks prior to their departure as many banks need to authorize those transactions prior to departure.
+Credit cards with Visa and MasterCard logos are widely accepted.

 Where can the student exchange money?